Katastrophe831/ReactiveEntity/README.md

 # Inheritance

-In enterprise applications, there are times when you build out of the box base models and then extend them on a per-client requierment.
+There are times when you build out of the box base models and then extend.

 ```typescript
 class User extends Entity {